railslove/roadtrip/README.md

 (default: `{}`) – `{ "glob": "cache-control directives" }`
 Sets the `Cache-Control` header for files matching a glob.
 If multiple globs match, the last match will be applied.
+Globs will be matched with [minimatch](https://www.npmjs.com/package/minimatch).

 If no matches are found, these rules will be applied: